carlosperate/awesome-microbit/README.md

 - [micro:bit Hand Controller](https://www.thingiverse.com/thing:3728487) - Nunchuck style single-hand controller for a micro:bit with an external thumb joystick and two buttons.
 - [WalkerBot:bit](https://www.thingiverse.com/thing:2746171) - Two servo walking robot controlled by a BBC micro:bit.
 - [Jump Lead Adapter](https://www.thingiverse.com/thing:3919130) - 3D print part for the micro:bit to insert the male end of jumper cables to the edge connector.
+- [Gamer Case](https://www.prusaprinters.org/prints/20112-gamer-case-for-bbc-microbit) - A gamer case for your BBC micro:bit that is easy to print, handle and can attach the battery box at the back.

 ## 📐 CAD